A Novel Computing Paradigm for MobileNetV3 using Memristor: Experiments and Results

-In this section, we implement the scaled-down MobileNetV3 neural network for a classification application using the CIFAR-10 dataset.
+In this section, we employ our developed framework to implement a scaled-down MobileNetV3 neural network for a classification application using the CIFAR-10 dataset, which comprises 32$\times$32 colour images.
 Following neural network computation, the CIFAR-10 dataset is categorized into ten distinct labels.
-The classification result of the memristor-based neural network is determined by identifying the output with the highest current, as verified through SPICE.
+The classification result determined by the memristor-based neural network is identified as the output with the highest current.
 The network weights are obtained from an offline server that was trained on the CIFAR-10 dataset.
 Table 1 compares the performance of our study with other neural networks utilizing novel computing paradigms.
-Our memristor-based MobileNetV3 neural network achieves a high classification accuracy of 90.36\% on the CIFAR-10 dataset, exhibiting an improvement over previous works in this area.
+Our memristor-based MobileNetV3 neural network achieves a high classification accuracy of 90.36\% on the CIFAR-10 dataset, comparable to traditional implementations using the PyTorch framework and exhibiting a significant improvement over previous works in this area.